-Over the span of my professional career in cardiothoracic surgery I had the opportunity to compare the clinical results and patients' comfort and recovery with traditional cardiothoracic surgery techniques versus bloodless and minimally invasive heart surgery techniques.
+Over the span of my professional career in cardiothoracic surgery I had the opportunity to compare the clinical results and patients' comfort and recovery with traditional and conventional cardiothoracic surgery techniques versus bloodless and minimally invasive heart surgery techniques.
 My own clinical experience has shown that these new techniques allow the best clinical results.
 The most obvious advantages are less pain, less bleeding, less wound infections, a quicker recovery and return to a productive life style, superior cosmetic results.
 These conclusions have been corroborated by innumerable scientific articles in the surgical literature confirming these same clinical advantages.
 As we explore these topics, I will quote relevant bibliography for those of you who have an academic interest in this field or simply want to get more scientific information.
 I encourage you to send me your comments or questions about this website or any scientific literature on minimally invasive heart surgery.

 Many heart patients and their families are intimidated and confused by the complexity of this field and find it increasingly difficult to make the right choice for themselves or their loved ones.
 Some of us have evolved very successfully towards new techniques and technologies.
 These breakthroughs have created a new, "gentle touch" surgical experience that is now available to the vast majority of our patients by the hands of expert minimally invasive heart surgeons.
 Even the elderly and frail patient can enjoy the best results with a smooth and quick recovery after bypass surgery or a minimally invasive mitral valve repair or aortic valve replacement.
 Minimally Invasive ASD repairs and Atrial Myxoma Surgery is now routinely offered to most patients.